arbor-sim/arbor/doc/cpp/morphology.rst

 ------------

-A ``segment_tree`` is -- as the name implies -- a set of segments arranged in a tree structure, ie each segment has exactly one parent and no child is the parent of any of its ancestors.
+A ``segment_tree`` is -- as the name implies -- a set of segments arranged in a tree structure, i.e., each segment has exactly one parent and no child is the parent of any of its ancestors.
 The tree starts at a *root* segment which has no parent.
 Each segment comprises two points in 3d space together with the radii at these points.
 The segment's endpoints are called proximal (at the parent's distal end) and distal (farther from the root).

-Segment trees are used to form morphologies which ignore the 3d information encoded in the segments and just utilise the radii, length, and tree-structure.
+Segment trees are used to form morphologies which ignore the 3d information encoded in the segments and just utilise the radii, length, and tree structure.
 Branches in the tree occur where a segment has more than one child.
 The tree is constructed by *appending* segments to the tree.
 Segments are numbered starting at ``0`` in the order that they are added, with the first segment getting id